Would you like to crochet this little cute cat in a Halloween hat? He is…

 You can use different types of yarn but make sure to use a crochet hook that’s one or two sizes smaller, it makes the fabric a little tighter, so it will hold the stuffing without showing holes.

-- DK yarn in white, pink, and beige color.
+- Cotton yarn: sport/4ply (size 2, fine or baby weight) in white, pink, and beige color.

 - Size 2.5 mm crochet hook.